Art Nordic 2026

 Art Nordic 2026 will be held March 13-15 at Terminal13 on the Copenhagen waterfront.

-Under the theme “Phoenix – art in motion”, we want to rethink how audiences encounter art – from grand installations to intimate encounters and digital experiments.
-We want a curated total experience that hits both the mind and the senses.
-We invite artists, designers and audiences alike into a creative laboratory where the boundaries between art forms dissolve and new formats are given space.
+Under the theme “Phoenix – art in motion” we will rethink how audiences encounter art – from grand installations to intimate encounters.
+We want a curated total experience that hits both mind and senses.
+We invite artists, designers and audiences alike into a creative laboratory where boundaries between art forms dissolve and new formats emerge.

 With the ambition to break the ceiling of creativity, Art Nordic 2026 will offer: